 - a.
-If CRLF is discovered during surveys or Project activities, the Resident Engineer (RE) and USFWS-approved biologist would be immediately informed.
-If a CRLF gains access to a construction zone, work would be halted immediately within 50 feet until the animal leaves the construction zone or is relocated by the USFWS-approved biologist.
-The captured frog would be released within appropriate habitat outside of the construction area within the creek's riparian corridor.
-The release habitat would be determined by the USFWS-approved biologist. - b.
-The USFWS-approved biologist would have the authority to halt work through coordination with the RE in the event that a CRLF is discovered within the Project footprint.
-The RE would ensure construction activities remain suspended in any construction area where the qualified biologist has determined that a potential take of the CRLF could occur.
-Work would resume once the animal leaves the site voluntarily, is removed by the biologist(s) to a release site using USFWS-approved handling techniques, or it is determined that the CRLF is not being harassed by construction activities.
-If take occurs, the biologist(s) would notify the USFWS contact by telephone and electronic mail within one working day. - c.
-The biological monitor(s) would take precautions to prevent introduction of amphibian diseases in accordance with the Revised Guidance on Site Assessments and Field Surveys for the CRLF (USFWS 2005). - d.
-Injured frogs would be cared for by a USFWS-approved biologist or a licensed veterinarian, if possible.
-Dead frogs would be preserved according to standard museum techniques and held in a secure location.
-The USFWS would be notified within one working day of the discovery of a death or an injury of frog(s) resulting from Project-related activities or if a CRLF is observed at the Project site.
-Notification would include the date, time, and location of the incident or of the finding of a dead or injured animal clearly indicated on a United States Geological Survey 7.5-minute quadrangle and other maps at a finer scale, as requested by the USFWS, and any other pertinent information. - e.
-Caltrans would submit post-construction compliance reports prepared by the biologist to the USFWS within 60 calendar days following completion of Project activities or within 60 calendar days of any break in construction activity lasting more than 60 calendar days.
-This report would detail (1) dates that relevant Project activities occurred; (2) pertinent information concerning the success of the Project in implementing AMMs for listed species; (3) an explanation of failure to meet such measures, if any; (4) known Project effects on the CRLF, if any; (5) occurrences of incidental take of listed species, if any; (6) documentation of employee environmental education; and (7) other pertinent information
+The Resident Engineer (RE) and USFWS-approved biologist will be immediately informed.
+If a CRLF gains access to a construction zone, work will be halted immediately within 50 feet until the animal leaves the construction zone or is relocated by the USFWS-approved biologist.
+The captured frog will be released within appropriate habitat outside of the construction area within the creek's riparian corridor.
+The appropriate release site will be determined by the USFWS-approved biologist. - b.
+The USFWS-approved biologist will have the authority to halt work through coordination with the RE if a CRLF is discovered within the Project footprint.
+The RE will ensure construction activities remain suspended in any construction area where the qualified biologist has determined that a potential take of the CRLF could occur.
+Work will resume once the animal leaves the site voluntarily, is removed by the biologist(s) to a release site using USFWS-approved handling techniques, or it is determined that the CRLF is not being harassed by construction activities.
+If take occurs, the biologist(s) will notify the USFWS contact by telephone and electronic mail within one working day. - c.
+The biological monitor(s) will take precautions to prevent introduction of amphibian diseases in accordance with the Revised Guidance on Site Assessments and Field Surveys for the CRLF (USFWS 2005). - d.
+Injured frogs will be cared for by a USFWS-approved biologist or a licensed veterinarian, if possible.
+Dead frogs will be preserved according to standard museum techniques and held in a secure location.
+The USFWS will be notified within one working day of the discovery of a death or an injury of frog(s) resulting from Project-related activities or if a CRLF is observed at the Project site.
+Notification will include the date, time, and location of the incident or of the finding of a dead or injured animal clearly indicated on a United States Geological Survey 7.5-minute quadrangle and other maps at a finer scale, as requested by the USFWS, and any other pertinent information. - e.
+Caltrans will submit post-construction compliance reports prepared by the biologist to the USFWS within 60 calendar days following completion of Project activities or within 60 calendar days of any break in construction activity lasting more than 60 calendar days.
+This report will detail (1) dates that relevant Project activities occurred; (2) pertinent information concerning the success of the Project in implementing AMMs for listed species; (3) an explanation of failure to meet such measures, if any; (4) known Project effects on the CRLF, if any; (5) occurrences of incidental take of listed species, if any; (6) documentation of employee environmental education; and (7) other pertinent information